vdaas/vald/docs/overview/data-flow.md

 2. Vald Ingress will forward the request to the Vald LB Gateway to process the request.
 Vald LB Gateway will determine which Vald Agent(s) to process the request based on the resource usage of the nodes and pods, and the number of vector replicas.
 3. Vald LB Gateway will forward the UUID and the vector data to the selected Vald Agents in parallel.
 Vald Agent will insert the vector and UUID in an on-memory vector queue.
 A vector queue will be committed to an ANN graph index by a `CreateIndex` instruction executed by the Vald Index Manager.
 4. If Vald Agent successfully inserts the request data, it will return success to the Vald LB Gateway.
-5. After Vald LB Gateway receives success from the selected Vald Agents, it will respond the IP addresses of all selected Vald Agents to the Vald LB Gateway, and return success to the Vald Ingress.
+5. Vald LB Gateway will return success to the Vald Ingress.

 ## Search